Skip to content

 • prLink (optional) — link to the pull request, if one exists.

-summary and verification are required; the transition is rejected with the specific missing field(s) named if either is absent.
+summary and verification are required; if either is missing, projektor rejects the transition and names the missing field(s).
 The report is recorded as a normal issue comment, so it’s visible in the same timeline as everything else.

 Per DORA and the ESEM work-in-progress research, there’s no single “correct” WIP limit — the right number depends on your own measured flow.
 Projektor enforces a per-project cap on concurrently agent-leased issues (claim_issue rejects once the cap is reached, naming the current cap and what’s already held).
 The default is 3, configurable per project; treat it as a starting point to tune once get_flow_metrics has a few weeks of real data, not a fixed rule.

-get_flow_metrics reports lead time (ready → done), cycle time (claimed → done), WIP-over-time, and agent-vs-human cycle time for a project, computed from indexed timestamps stamped the first time an issue enters each state.
+get_flow_metrics reports lead time (ready → done), cycle time (claimed → done), and WIP-over-time for a project, computed from indexed timestamps stamped the first time an issue enters each state.
 Use it to decide whether the WIP limit above is too tight, too loose, or about right — measure before you tune.